bigshishiga0000xDxD/hifigan/README.md

 python synthesize.py inferencer.from_pretrained="<PATH_TO_CHECKPOINT>.pth" inferencer.save_path="<SAVE_NAME>" datasets.val.root="<PATH_TO_DATASET>"
 ```

-The dataset should contain either a transcriptions folder or a wavs folder, with `.txt` or `.wav` files, respectively.
-When given `transcriptions` the model will run full TTS pipeline with pretrained FastSpeech2 acoustic model.
-When given `wavs` the model will extract spectrograms from audio files and pass them to the vocoder model.
+The dataset should contain a `transcriptions` folder with `.txt` files.
 After that, output files will be stored in `data/saved/<SAVE_NAME>/val` directory.

 You can also pass the text you want to synthesize using the following command.